 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
-There are no known cultural resources in the permit area or within the vicinity of the permit area.
-The permit area has been determined to be the entire project area.
-Consultation of the AHRS constitutes the extent of cultural resource investigations by the Army Core of Engineers (Corps) at this time, and we are otherwise unaware of the presence of such resources.
-The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
+There are no listed or eligible properties in the vicinity of the worksite.
+Consultation of the AHRS constitutes the extent of cultural resource investigations by the District Commander at this time, and he is otherwise unaware of the presence of such resources.
 This application is being coordinated with the State Historic Preservation Office (SHPO).
 Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
-The Corps is requesting the SHPO's concurrence with this determination.

-ENDANGERED SPECIES: According to the Information for Planning and Consultation website, no threatened or endangered species are known to use the project area.
+ENDANGERED SPECIES: No threatened or endangered species are known to use the project area.